tjgran01/GoodreadsEDA/README.md

 a sqlite3 database so that exploratory data analysis may be performed on the scraped data.

-Once the data has been scraped it is pulled into a pandas dataframe, where it is then cleaned and organized by time, and visualized.
+Once the data has been scraped it is pulled into a pandas DataFrame, where it is then cleaned and organized by time, and visualized.

 **The Writeup for this project is located at:**

 `/docs/WRITEUP.md`

+## Requirements:

+Because of some string formatting stuff these scripts will need at least Python version 3.6 to function properly (get with the times).

+Note that this has been tested only on MacOSX Sierra (don't get with the times when it come to High Sierra), but it should work in most MacOS and Linux environments.

+For further requirements see `requirements.txt`.

 ## EDA Questions.